4 November 2023

 We always try to have an older puppy in residence to help socialize our young puppies.
-For our October-born litters?
-We will have four month old Campari.
+For our 2024-born litters?
+We will have Roxy in residence.
 It’s an important part of our socialization, as the females we keep for study often become brood bitches sometime around two years of age.
-Piccolo is expected to be bred in August and is extremely gentle.
-Her time spent with our spring puppies will prove to be especially valuable, as she rears her first litter.
 Additionally, our young puppies get solo socialization in the kitchen and once they are old enough?
 Part of our routine includes scampering from the kitchen down to the AGA room with the adult dogs, one puppy at a time.
 After all, I try my best to maintain control – ha!

 Know that we require that our future forever homes have previous dog training experience, regardless of breed.
 Tibetan Terriers are not the breed to ‘cut your teeth on’.
 They are a sensitive, intelligent, intuitive and athletic breed, with powers of discernment that can be challenging, if you have minimal prior dog training experience.
 I often describe TT puppies as ‘six year olds, in the making’.
 If you’ve raised any children?
 You’ll know exactly what I mean.
 As importantly?
 I only raise three or four litters in a year and so, I am committed to finding the most appropriate forever homes for them.
 My preference is to breed puppies for families who are already ‘in the breed’.
 Part of the reason I enjoy this so much is to breed and raise TTs for humans who have lost a dearly loved TT and to provide them with new joy and happiness.